jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 - Use ‘Line’ where you use ‘Line’
 -----
 - Introduce the word variable in the ‘Introduction’ chapter.
 - Just as in procedures, you could make certain members of a type required, while others are optional.
-You have to fill in the required members on creation of the object.
+You might fill in the required members on creation of the object.
 This should be there for the same reason as required parameters are there in a procedure: the function of the object just doesn’t make sense unless you write the required members.
 The programmer is made extra aware of that by making the members required.

 You can also let J Data maintain the containment automatically, based on mutual ancestors.
 I should be able to do that automatically in Symbol too.
 Should make a note about that in the Symbol documentation.